-Last Thursday night when I went to our neighborhood Safeway store to buy the ingredients for the cheesy morning pizza I wanted to make for the following day’s breakfast, I was delighted to find KRAFT natural shredded cheeses on sale for a dollar less.
+I went to our neighborhood Safeway store a few days ago to buy the ingredients for the cheesy breakfast pizza we were craving and I was delighted to find KRAFT natural shredded cheeses on sale for a dollar less.

-KRAFT has always been my favorite brand of cheese but I gotta say, it’s totally rockin’ its new stand-up pouches.
+KRAFT has always been our favorite brand of cheese but I gotta say, it’s totally rockin’ its new stand-up pouches.
 What a nifty idea!
 Less waste, less mess and still with the same robust cheese flavor we expect from KRAFT.
 Hooray for #StandUpCheese!

-- 3 cups macaroni pasta, uncooked
+- 3 cups uncooked macaroni pasta

 - 6 slices bacon, chopped